pie-dao/docs/papers/piedao.md

 #### Apps installed

-* [Redemptions](https://github.com/1Hive/redemptions-app): Allows users to manage a list of eligible assets held within an organization's Vault and allow members of the organization to redeem \(burn\) organization token in exchange for a proportional amount of the eligible assets.
+* [Redemptions](https://github.com/1Hive/redemptions-app): Allows users to manage a list of eligible assets held within an organization's Vault and allows members of the organization to redeem \(burn\) organization tokens in exchange for a proportional amount of the eligible assets.
 * [Token Request](https://github.com/1Hive/token-request-app): Allows users to propose minting tokens in exchange for a payment to the organization, subject to the approval of existing members.
 * [Time Lock](https://github.com/1Hive/time-lock-app): Allows an organization to require users to lock a configure amount of tokens for a configurable amount of time in order to forward an intent.
-* [Dandelion Voting](https://github.com/1Hive/dandelion-voting-app) An enhanced version of Aragon One's voting app which implements an ACL Oracle which allows an organization to configure permissions that restrict actions based on whether an address has recently voted Yes.
+* [Dandelion Voting](https://github.com/1Hive/dandelion-voting-app): An enhanced version of Aragon One's voting app which implements an ACL Oracle which allows an organization to configure permissions that restrict actions based on whether an address has recently voted Yes.

 #### Permissions